PROJECT LEADER(S): Richard Bir, Claude Deyton

 Collection of galax in western North Carolina has a major economic impact in the region that is not likely to be sustained using current practices.
 Wild populations will eventually be depleted due to over-harvesting and/or protected and restricted from collectors.
 Therefore, the development of commercial production systems is needed to ensure a continued ability to supply this product.
 This study represents a first step in establishing effective propagation methods for galax.
 Research and introduction of sustainable production techniques will enable residents of western North Carolina to continue to benefit from the utilization of native forest products.

 Galax (Galax urceolata) is a perennial plant native to the mountains of North Carolina and other areas of the eastern U.S. The foliage of this species is widely collected from the wild for use in the floral design industry.
-This crop has a major impact on the economy of rural western NC, but current and projected future market demand is estimated to exceed current sustainable supply.
+This crop has a major impact on the economy of rural western North Carolina, but current and projected future market demand is estimated to exceed current sustainable supply.
 In addition, galax foliage harvest may be closed or severely limited on public land in the near future.
 Either situation could destroy this important regional agricultural enterprise.

 The objective of this project is to acquire information that will foster commercial production of galax by mountain farmers.
 Our primary aim is to determine how to propagate galax in order to reduce wild-harvesting and protect existing native populations.
 Because this is a very slow growing crop, we implemented a dual approach in order to produce results in a timely manner: on farm trials were established under varying cultural conditions, and research trials were initiated at the MHCREC in Fletcher.